School of Radiologic Technology

 |5 year average||100%|

-National Certification Exam Pass Rate is defined as the number of graduates who pass the American Registry of Radiologic Technologists (ARRT) exam on the first attempt compared with the number of graduates who take the exam.
+The number of graduates who pass, on first attempt, the credentialing examination administered by the American Registry of Radiologic Technologists (ARRT) compared with the number of graduates taking the examination within six months of graduation.

 |Year||Percent job placement||Number of Students|